Universebenzene/benzene-overlay/dev-python/astropy/README.md

 Old versions in this overlay might be removed in the future.

-Doc building will fail with version `4.2`.
+Doc building fail with version `4.2`.
 Still no idea how to fix it.